 While building Eidolon House Jill has been free to experiment with her creativity and has developed talents in paper marbling, leather work, assisting with conservation and binding projects, and fiber arts such as hand spinning wool, natural dyeing, crocheting and weaving.

 Jill is an avid writer and blogger, and has been writing for several years.
-She began blogging publicly in 2009 as a way to cope with personal tragedy (losing a child while giving birth, five months later losing a leg due to a car accident.) and fell in love with writing and the blogging community.
+She began blogging publicly in 2009 as a way to cope with personal tragedy (losing a child while giving birth, and five months later losing a leg due to a car accident.) and fell in love with writing and the blogging community.
 The Joe and Jill Chronicles transitioned into the blog we share now here on eidolonhouse.com.

 With a true love of beautifully made things and a special regard for preserving the past, our goal is the highest expression of our vocation, in preserving and restoring traditional skills and hand crafts.